 Windows 10 users may face different types of errors while trying to login to the user account.
 One such error is The group policy client service failed the logon.
-Access is denied while trying to login to your user account.
+Access is denied while trying to login into your user account.

 Strangely enough, the error does not occur when the user tries to login with an administrator account.
-If you are facing similar error, here are a couple of ways to fix this error on Windows 10 systems.
+If you are facing a similar error, here are a couple of ways to fix this error on Windows 10 systems.

-- Restart Group Policy Service
+- Restart Group Policy service

-- Reset Network Adapter using the Powershell
+- Reset network adapter using Powershell

-- Restore your PC to Earlier Point
+1. Restore your PC to an earlier point

 - Login to your PC using the administrator account.